ISCDtoolbox/Commons/README.md

 ```
 cmake .. -DOPENMP=1
 ```
-to generate the Makefile with cmake (in order to use OpenMP and benefit from multithreading, you need to add -DOPENMP=1 in the cmake command; note that if you use the older name of the OpenMP library i.e. libiomp, you also have to add a second -DFORCEIOMP=1 flag in the cmake command)
+to generate the Makefile with cmake (in order to use [OpenMP](https://www.openmp.org/) and benefit from multithreading, you need to add -DOPENMP=1 in the cmake command; note that if you use the older name of the [OpenMP](https://www.openmp.org/) library i.e. `libiomp`, you also have to add a second `-DFORCEIOMP=1` flag in the cmake command)
 ```
 make
 ```